Oberhasli Does

 Poppy is the daughter of Daisy and Axel, and she’s the perfect mix of both.
 Long and elegant like her dam, but with the heavier bone and width we see in her sire.
 At just ten months old, she was nearly full-grown and stood just a touch smaller than Gem.
 She’s got that nice dairy character while still carrying the strength and bulk we’re breeding toward.

 Miss Poppy unfortunately freshened with a very lopsided udder.
 Milk culture came back negative in both quarters.
 No surprise there since she's been negative on every CMT test as well.
 We have decided to treat it as a possible genetic defect.
-No kids will be available from her for the foreseeable future.
+No buck kids will be available from her for the foreseeable future, and all doe kids retained until freshening.
 Maybe in a few years with all daughters freshening normally, we can make her kids available again.
 If we make it to that point, it would be daughters only, no buck kids ever.
+Her udder is otherwise much improved on her dams, she does have the dreaded foreudder pocket, but is is much less than her dam's, so we're headed the right direction.

 Loki Poppy